Installation

 There is a flush water hose to be inserted into the drain pipe.
 The toxin laden flush water must not be consumed or used on house plants.
 This flushing is necessary to continuously clear contaminants from the surface of the membrane.

 DO NOT RUN HOT WATER THROUGH THE SYSTEM.
-Hot water can damage and shorten the life of some of the media.
+Very hot water can damage and shorten the life of some of the media.

-It may take a while for all of the media in the cartridges to become saturated.
+It may take a week or more for all of the media in the cartridges to become saturated.
 The resultant water may vary in taste and appearance during this period.

 Reverse osmosis is a slow process.
 The length of time to produce pure water may vary.
-It depends in large part on the source water pressure.
+It is normally about a gallon per half hour, depending in large part on the source water pressure.

 Shower Units

-DO NOT OVER TIGHTEN ANY OF THESE CONNECTIONS.
+CAUTION: DO NOT OVER TIGHTEN ANY OF THESE CONNECTIONS.
 Tighten to just the beginning of snugness.
-Plumbers tape can be wrapped around the inside threads of each connection to prevent leakage, if needed.
+Plumbers tape can be wrapped around the external threads of each connection to prevent leakage, if needed.

 Whole House Units